dimitrop/dimitrop.github.io/_pages/teaching.md

 **Department of Business Administration, National and Kapodistrian University of Athens**
 _2024–Present_

 This course provides an in-depth exploration of distributed ledger technologies and decentralized systems.
 Students gain both theoretical knowledge and practical skills in blockchain development and cryptographic protocols.

 **Topics Covered:**

 - Decentralized Finance (DeFi)
-- Blockchain Mechanics and Architecture
+- Blockchain Mechanics
-- UTXOs and Transaction Models
 - Consensus Mechanisms: Proof of Work and Proof of Stake
+- Bitcoin and UTXOs
-- Ethereum Platform and Smart Contracts
+- Ethereum and Smart Contracts
 - Solidity Programming
 - Smart Contract Testing and Security
 - Zero-Knowledge Proofs (SNARKs)